chfont/RowanVm/README.md

 #### Assembly Language

-The assembly language is a small RISC-based language, with only 15 instructions at this time.
+The assembly language is a small RISC-based language, with 16 instructions at this time.
 Comments are written as in other common assembly languages: `; A comment is a semicolon followed by text, going until the end of the line`.

 ```
 ;This is an example program, to show the syntax of the language